rentry/rentry.github.io/_posts/2022-08-06-gear-mountaineering.md

 Shortly after I graduated high school back in 1999, I drove from my Wyoming hometown to Oregon.
 Along the way, I stayed with my cousin, who at the time was living with his partner and daughter in a caretaker's apartment in an abandoned brewery.
 It was an awesome, brick building, with a massive open area that my cousin and others used for an art space.
 I have good memories of that trip.

-As an impromptu graduation gift, my cousin gave me a second-edition copy of <cite>Mountaineering: The Freedom of the Hills</cite>, and I've had it on the bookshelf ever since.
+As an impromptu graduation gift, my cousin gave me a third-edition copy of <cite>Mountaineering: The Freedom of the Hills</cite>, and I've had it on the bookshelf ever since.

 ![Mountaineering Freedom of the Hills book, with aqua and cream colored cover with mountaineers ascending a snow-covered peak]({{ 'assets/images/2022-8-gear-1.jpg' | relative_url }}#full)